-Gratitude is a major focus of Ignatian spirituality, according to Jesuit Father Ed Mathie, who teaches at Marquette University in Milwaukee.
+Gratitude is a major focus of Ignatian spirituality, according to Jesuit Father Ed Mathie, who is a pastoral minister at Marquette University in Milwaukee.

 “I think Ignatian spirituality is so much about gratitude and thanksgiving,” says Fr.
 Mathie, who is also teaching a course on the Spiritual Exercises of St. Ignatius at Marquette.
 “Everything we have, every gift and talent, we clearly say is from God.
 Not only that, but we look around the world and everything around us is created for us.
 It’s a whole, entire sense of gratitude.”

 AMDG: A Jesuit Podcast · How to Give Thanks in a Tough Time with Fr.
 Michael Rossmann, SJ

 One of the best ways to demonstrate gratitude, Fr.
 Mathie says, is by praying the Examen.
 This simple, reflective prayer is foundational to St. Ignatius in his Spiritual Exercises.